 As you can see in the following photos below, they’re not your ordinary church doors.

 They’re grand and replete with tiny, detailed sculptures of religious origin.

 The Nativity Facade is, of course, about the birth of Jesus Christ.
-There are three main doors here and they stand for Faith, Hope and Charity.
-Look at this photo below and you feel dizzy looking at how detailed, minute the statues are.
+There are three main doors here, and they stand for Faith, Hope and Charity.
+Look at this photo below, and you will feel dizzy looking at how detailed, and minute the statues are.